apurvaraj9/first_webpage/README.md

 # first_webpage
 The webpage has following uses:
 1) Book table reservations online
-2) Has login feature for its staff.
+2) Staff can login easily.
 3) Shows main delicacies in main page.
-4) Contact inforamtion is available.
+4) Contact inforamtion of the resturant is available.
-5) Can provide feedback online.
+5) Customers can provide feedback online.
+6) Customers can use this web page in any device of their choice.